ErAdityaJain/Music-Player/README.md

 # Music-Player
-Build a Music Player Website in Javascript
+Build a Music Player Website in Javascript, which play , pause music.
+You can play many songs together